Strategy Landscape

 Strategy Outcome Impact

 Do people using certain strategies actually complete more?
-Mean plan completion for respondents citing each working strategy.
+Normalized scores (0-1) for respondents citing each working strategy.
+Completion and Productive are 0-5 slider scales; Overwhelm is 1-5 frequency.
 Dashed line = overall baseline.

 Strategy Reliance Type